sista-ai/docs/README.md

+# Sista AI Docs

+Give your App a voice, with a conversational AI assistant and interactive voice UI **in less than 10 minutes**!

+## Demo (Try it now!)

+Visit our [Demo](https://smart.sista.ai/?utm_source=github_repo&utm_medium=demo_button&utm_campaign=react_sdk_readme) _Say "Turn light on"!_

+> Sista AI: 🤖 Your AI Integration Platform. ❤️

+## Plug & Play AI Integration

+Incorporating AI into your applications is now simpler than ever.
+Our seamless AI integration platform allows you to enhance your apps with intelligent features and voice capabilities.

+---

-# Website
+# This Docs

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This docs site is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation